 Carrie Muskat's answers to these questions appear in today's Cub Mailbag.
 My answers appear below.

 You still list center field as empty on the depth chart.
 Does this mean you expect the Cubs to either sign another player, such as Cliff Floyd, or give the job to Felix Pie?
 In an earlier update, you said Matt Murton is going to start a majority of games, even if they sign Floyd.
 If Pie is not ready and no one else is signed, will the outfield be Murton in left, Jacque Jones in center and Alfonso Soriano in right?
-I know this is no Gold Glove outfield, but why would the Cubs not be satisfied with this outfield lineup?
+I know this is no Gold Glove outfield, but why would the Cubs not be satisfied with this outfield lineup?-- Billy E.

 First of all, Billy, you've confused me with someone else, someone who does depth charts.
 Last week on Chicago radio, Jim Hendry all but declared the outfield situation won't be settled until the Cubs have made more personnel moves.
 Murton, Jones and Soriano sounds okay to me, and I imagine it will sound okay to the Cubs, assuming there are no other bodies in the mix.
 Pie hit .216 in winter ball, plus there's that Corey Patterson thing hanging over everybody's head.
 Short of Pie hitting .400 and playing a flawless centerfield, it's hard to imagine how he could win the starting job coming out of Spring Training.